LeoNatan/LNPopupController/README.md

 #### Popup Bar Appearance and Behavior

-For navigation and tab bar container controllers, the appearance of the popup bar is determined according to the bottom bar's appearance.
+By default, for navigation and tab bar container controllers, the appearance of the popup bar is determined according to the bottom bar's appearance.
 For other container controllers, a default appearance is used, most suitable for the current environment.

-To update the popup bar appearance after updating the appearance of the bottom bar of the container controller, call the `setNeedsPopupBarAppearanceUpdate()` method.

 <p align="center"><img src="./Supplements/modern_bar_style.gif" width="360"/></p>

+To disable inheriting the bottom bar’s appearance, set the `inheritsAppearanceFromDockingView` property to `false`.

 Supplying long text for the title and/or subtitle will result in a scrolling text, if text marquee is enabled.
 Otherwise, the text will be truncated.